rstolpe/Stolpe-Webpage/Documentation/NightlyReleaseNotes.md

 # Generally
 - Moved the Documentation folder to separate repo called Franky-Webpage so I don't need to update the main branch every time I need to change documentation for the webpage
+- Renamed Installation Scripts folder to Installation_Scripts
+- Renamed Install.ps1 to Host_Install_Script.ps1 as we are going to create more scripts

 # Environment
 - I have migrated it to work with PowerShell Universal 3.1.0